 What was planned originally, has been achieved, a solid and practical church to the Glory of God and for the use of the congregation for many years of dedicated service to the Lord.

 The history of the 2 churches compiled & received fom Hilde Rudert.

-eGGSA captions by Dal Good, Esmé van der Westhuizen, Erleen West, Annatjie Erasmus, Louis Hurn, Terry Terblanche, Sue van der Berg, Annette Meyer, Riana le Roux & Andrié Labuschagne.
+eGGSA captions by Dal Good, Esmé van der Westhuizen, Erleen West, Annatjie Erasmus, Louis Hurn, Terry Terblanche, Sue van der Berg, Annette Meyer, Riana le Roux, James Aderson & Andrié Labuschagne.

 Additional information available on the GGSA Cemetery DVD:-

 Number of names: 377

 Contributed by: eGGSA

 (737 items total)